-NOTE: The Fleet H series boilers are packaged in a wooden crate to allow stacking.
+NOTE: The Fleet H series boilers MUST not be stacked.
 Once removed from the packaging, all boilers can be manoeuvred on a standard pallet truck.
-However, when handling and manoeuvring the boiler care must be taken to avoid damage to the casing.
+However, when handling and manoeuvring the boiler, care must be taken to avoid damage to the casing.
 The flue system is packaged separately.